shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 | A           | curry        | 2021-01-01 |
 | B           | sushi        | 2021-01-04 |

-8. **What is the total items and amount spent for each member before they became a member?**
+### 8. What is the total items and amount spent for each member before they became a member?

 ***query:***